 What are some reasons to use Depo-Provera?

 If you find it difficult to remember to take medicine every day, Depo-Provera may be a better choice for you than the birth control pill..

 You are on long-term antibiotics or Accutane.
 Depo Provera can be taken along with these medications.

 You would be comfortable with having your menstrual periods stop (also known as amenorrhea).

 The birth control shot does not contain estrogen, another type of hormone that is in many types of birth control, including the pill, patch, and ring.
-This means the shot can be a good choice for women who cannot take estrogen and for women who are breastfeeding.
+This means the shot can be a good choice for people who cannot take estrogen, including people who are breastfeeding.

 What are some reasons NOT to use it?

 People who use the birth control shot may have temporary bone thinning.
 It increases the longer they use it.
 Bone growth begins again when women stop using the shot.
 Talk with your health care provider about the risks.
 You can help protect your bones by exercising regularly and getting extra calcium and vitamin D, either through the food you eat or from vitamin supplements.

 You are pregnant or suspect you might be pregnant.